When a Picasso Was Stolen from the NGV

 With a price tag of $1.6 million, this Weeping Woman was, at that time, the most expensive artwork in a public collection in Australia.
 NGV Director Patrick McCaughey was well pleased with his pricey coup, declaring that the portrait would ‘haunt Melbourne for the next hundred years.’

-On that day, McCaughey arrived at the gallery around lunchtime for a committee meeting.
-He was not long in the building before one of the security guards raced up to him, clearly agitated:
+On August 4, 1986, McCaughey arrived at the gallery around lunchtime.
+He was not in the building long before one of the security guards raced up to him, clearly agitated.

 ‘I think the Picasso is gone!’ the guard said.